cobrateam/splinter/docs/contribute/contribute.rst

 Linter
 ======

 Splinter enforces code standards using various linting tools.
-They can be from tox:
+They can be run from tox:

 .. highlight:: bash